 Notice that I'm being direct about my intentions:

 If you're wondering if these are essentially pick-up lines, the answer is yes.
 They're shameless but effective conversation starters to make friends.

 When you feel like you need to connect with other people to be happy, you're right.
 No one should spend any considerable amount of time feeling like they don't "belong."

 All sorts of studies show that when we serve others, we're happier.
 That's a form of true connection.
-It helps give meaning and purpose to otherwise solitary days—and helps shift our focus outward.
+It helps give meaning and purpose to otherwise solitary days---and helps shift our focus outward.

 Your efforts don't need to be big.
 Start by smiling at others as you walk down the street.
 It might be exactly the gift someone needs that day.
-And you just might happen to meet someone you like.

 If we keep "putting ourselves out there," one of the new mamas we meet might someday turn into exactly that kind of friend, too.